AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/mixed-media-sets.md

 1. To delete an asset, select the corresponding check box and select **[!UICONTROL Delete Asset]**.
 1. To apply a preset, select **[!UICONTROL Preset]** in the upper right corner and select a preset to apply to the assets.
 1. Select **[!UICONTROL Save]**.
-Your newly created Mixed Media Set appears in the folder you created it in.
+Your newly-created Mixed Media Set appears in the folder you created it in.

 ## Edit Mixed Media Sets {#editing-mixed-media-sets}